clement-jny/clement-jny/README.md

 ### A passionate student full-stack developer from France.

 ### I've been learning to code for 5 years, after switching careers.
-I started with HTML, but have really found a passion for backend development...
+I started with HTML, but have found a passion for backend development...

 * 🏠  I'm based in Lille
 * 🖥️  See my portfolio [here](http://clement-jny.github.io/)
 * 📫  You can contact me at [](mailto:)
 * 🚀  I'm currently working on [emiliemphotographie](https://github.com/clement-jny/emiliemphotographie)
 * 📚  I'm currently learning NextJs, TypeScript
-* 🤝  I'm open to collaborating on web projets, ...
+* 🤝  I'm open to collaborating on web projects, ...
 * ⚡  I'd be delighted to talk to you

 ### 🌍 Connect with me